About Te Piringa - Faculty of Law

 A modern Law Faculty

 The Bachelor of Laws (LLB) degree is recognised for professional purposes by the Council of Legal Education and its standards are moderated by the Council and by external assessment among the New Zealand law schools.
 In its compulsory papers the Waikato programme goes beyond the minimum core requirements of the Council of Legal Education.
-The syllabus of the LLB is regularly reviewed and updated to provide you with greater choice of elective subjects.
+The syllabus of the LLB is regularly reviewed and updated to provide you with grater choice of elective subjects.

 We also offer a wide array of postgraduate degree programmes that are taught through small seminars or by supervised research.